Anthrocon/www/content/standards-of-conduct/index.md

 ### Sales of Goods and Services

 The offering for sale of any goods or services at the convention may only occur in appropriate and authorized areas of convention space, only at authorized times, and only by registered, authorized vendors of the area in question.
-In all cases sales will be governed by the applicable rules of each area, such as the Dealer Rules & Information Packet for the Dealers Room.
+In all cases sales will be governed by the applicable rules of each area, such as the Dealer Rules &amp; Information Packet for the Dealers Room.
 Unauthorized sales of any goods or services may result in revocation of membership.

 ### Smoking, Alcohol, and Substance Abuse